hanseulLee1127/startup/README.md

 # Finding your pakring spot
 ## Elevator pitch

 ### Are you tired of endlessly circling the parking lots at BYU, hoping to find a spot?
-Introducing the 'Find a Parking Spot' app, your ultimate solution to the campus parking struggle!
+Introducing the 'Find your Parking Spot' app, your ultimate solution to the campus parking struggle!
 Our app uses real-time data and advanced algorithms to help you quickly locate available parking spaces on campus, saving you time and reducing stress.

 ## Design